-This often caused by a hormonal imbalance.
+A hormonal imbalance often causes this.
 Have your physician do a complete hormone panel.
-It is a simple blood test and this will help you find your imbalances.
+It is a simple blood test, and this will help you find your imbalances.
 A lot of women post-birth control can experience either low Progesterone or too much Estrogen.
 However, another possible cause is dysregulated blood sugar.

-If your blood sugar drops at night that can why you wake up at night.
-Before bed, aim to have a dinner that contains carbohydrates (like sweet potato), healthy fats, and a protein.
+If your blood sugar drops at night, that can why you wake up at night.
+Before bed, aim to have a dinner containing carbohydrates (like sweet potato), healthy fats, and protein.
 If you need another snack to ensure it contains pairing a carbohydrate and healthy fat is a great option.

-Women often crave chocolate which I am all about.
+Women often crave chocolate, which I am all about.
 However, depending on the type of chocolate you crave can dictate the nutrients you need.
-If you crave very dark chocolate aim to increase magnesium.
-If you crave the sugary milk chocolate aim to boost your serotonin.
+If you crave very dark chocolate, aim to increase magnesium.
+If you crave sugary milk, chocolate aims to boost your serotonin.

 - Increase your Magnesium

 - Stimulate your Serotonin Response (i.e. get outside in the sun, Vitamin D, animal proteins)